xboudsady/mad-min/readme.md

 * Top level navigation, along with sidebar navigation.
 Reize to siebar navigation when screen is smaller.
 * Added Counter to Cards, and preloader function to hide section
 * Using ChartJS to provide information on Dialy Visitors
-* Latest users comments with approve or deny
+* Latest users comments with approve or deny, with toast message to show actions.

 ### Posts